Air France Flight 152: Aircraft and crew

-The aircraft, Lockheed L-749A Constellation, (F-BAZS c/n 2628), which first flew in 1950, had flown for a total of 10,058 hours and was powered by four Wright R-3350 Duplex-Cyclone radial engines, (type № 749C18BD1).
+The aircraft, Lockheed L-749A Constellation, (F-BAZS c/n 2628), which first flew in 1950, had flown for a total of 10,058 hours and was powered by four Wright R-3350 Duplex-Cyclone radial engines, (type No. 749C18BD1).

 The flight was piloted by captain Raymond Terry (born 1923), and first officer Jacques Steens (born 1923).
 The remaining six crew included radio operator René Debiais, flight engineers Christian Dihau and André Lemaire, and flight attendants Hazera, François Yvon Tinevez and Simone Rospars.
 Terry had 5,300 flying hours, co-pilot Debiais 5,500 hours and flight attendant Rospars 7,373 hours of flying experience.

 Flight and accident

 The scheduled flight AF152 departed from Orly Airport in Paris, France, at 18:38 hours on 2 August 1953, destination Tehran, with two planned stopovers in Rome, and Beirut.
 At 21:25 hours, the airliner landed at Roma-Ciampino Airport and took off at 22:32 hours with 34 passengers including an infant on board for the next stopover at Beirut International Airport.
 The planned flight path was over Catanzaro, Araxos, Athens, Rhodes and Nicosia.
 The flight time for the leg was calculated as 4 hours and 52 minutes.

 At 02:10 hours on 3 August, while cruising at an altitude of 17500 ft about 50 mi off Rhodes, the No. 3 engine suddenly began to vibrate violently.
 At 02:15 h, a radio message was sent to Nicosia giving the aircraft's position flying over the coastline of Rhodes.
 The No. 3 engine soon detached from its mounts, hit and damaged the rear of the fuselage before dropping away.
 Ongoing vibrations subsequently led to the loss of control on the No. 4 engine.
 As the aircraft quickly began losing altitude, the flight crew transmitted a three minute long distress signal at 02:22h and decided to make an emergency water landing, avoiding a risky landing in mountainous terrain.
 They chose a site off the coast of Fethiye in South-Western Turkey after spotting the flashing light of the Kızılada Lighthouse.

 During the descent the flight attendants informed the passengers about the situation, calmed them down and instructed them to put on life jackets.
 At 02:28, the aircraft ditched into the calm sea flawlessly, about 2 km off Kızılada in the Gulf of Fethiye approximately 10 km from Fethiye.
-The passengers and the crew promptly evacuated the airplane using the four emergency exits, and initially remained on the wings of the floating aircraft for over an hour before it finally sank.
+The passengers and the crew promptly evacuated the airplane using the four emergency exits, and initially remained on the wings of the floating aircraft for over an hour until it sank.